alsalafiyyah/alsalafiyyah.github.io/_refutals/quran-translation-by-muhammad-assad.md

 Question:

+We were informed that a translation of the Qur'an by Muhammad Asad would be published soon in  Dublin, Ireland.
+This translation will be distributed here.
+A committee, from among Indian Muslim Professors, has been formed to publish this translation.
+Muhammad Asad alleges in his translation that Prophet 'Isa (Jesus) died and that the Muslims' belief in his return is not true.
+In the light of this allegation, I would like to ask the following questions:

 Why was the translation mentioned above published in a Muslim country taking into account that Muhammad Asad - to my knowledge - is living in the Kingdom of Morocco?
 I find nothing in the Qur’an or the Sunnah to support the issues mentioned in it.
 I hope that your Fatwa will back me to refute these matters and prevent the publication of this translation here.

 Answer: